Kobe Bryant on his ESPN show ‘Detail’: It’s ‘not for simple-minded people’

 Kobe Bryant has a simple message for those who have poked fun at his new show: Don’t waste your time.

-“It’s just not for them,” Bryant told The Washington Post in a phone interview last week.
+“It’s just not for them,” Bryant said in a phone interview last week.
 “They have simple minds.
 The show is not for simple-minded people, the people that do that sort of stuff.
 They’ve got to grow up.
 We’re looking at this show from a deeper level.”

 That was in response to a question about the “Kobe curse” — a phenomenon that has developed over the course of the 10-episode installment of the first season of “Detail,” Bryant’s new show for ESPN’s new digital streaming service, ESPN+.